 - 1 egg

 - 2 tablespoons confectioners' sugar

 - In a large skillet, cook the apples, brown sugar and lemon juice in butter over medium heat until apples are tender.
 Stir in cranberries and pecans.
 Place in six greased jumbo muffin cups.

 - In a large bowl, combine the flour, cornmeal, sugar, baking powder, cinnamon and salt.
 In a small bowl, whisk the buttermilk, oil and egg.
 Stir into dry ingredients just until moistened.
 Pour over apple mixture.

-- Bake at 400° for 14-18 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 400° for 14-18 minutes or until a toothpick inserted in the center comes out clean.
 Carefully run a knife around edges of cakes to loosen.
 Cool for 3 minutes before inverting onto a serving plate.

 - In a small bowl, beat cream until it begins to thicken.
 Add sour cream and confectioners' sugar; beat until soft peaks form.
 Serve with warm cakes.
-Yield: 6 servings.